 James wrote this letter to his family in Plymouth the day after the birth of his first child, daughter Maud Spooner, in Concord.
 His wife, Frona, had been quite ill through the pregnancy and birth and continued to suffer greatly in the following days.
 This letter is emotionally charged and almost frantic, both with James’ anxiety for his ill wife and sickly child and overwhelming joy and pride regarding his newborn.
 He shares troubling news of Frona’s health issues interspersed with gratitude for her mother and sister, who are helping her through them, and gushes about how much his daughter resembles his loved ones and how well-behaved she is.

 Concord Friday Oct.
 26. 1860

 My Dear Mother

 I take the first moment of leisure after a comfortable night for Frona & I & the baby to tell you the good fortune & bad that we have had.
 Frona had only got to the beginning of her suffering when I wrote before.
 The child was born at half past 4.
-From that time till half past 11 am, Frona lay like one dying with faintness, with no strength for the birth of the “after” & dreading to have any assistance, & it was not until Mrs. Wheeler came & nerved her up to it that she consented to have her mother’s help about it.
+From that time till half past 11 am, Frona lay like one dying with faintness, with no strength for& dreading to have any assistance, & it was not until Mrs. Wheeler came & nerved her up to it that she consented to have her mother’s help about it.
 Mrs. Wheeler is a daughter of our good neighbor Mrs. Rice & she is worth her weight in gold.
 She talked so good to Frona that she told her “What you say seems to come from Heaven” — Frona never fainted before.